-This potato soup can be made in advance
+This easy potato soup can be made in advance

-The soup only simmers for about 25 minutes, so you can either whip it together just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.
-(Note that this soup also works as a vegetarian dish.
-Just substitute vegetable broth for the chicken stock.)
-Happy St. Patrick’s Day!
+The soup only simmers for about 25 minutes, so you can either whip it up just before dinner, or make it hours ahead and reheat when you’re ready to make some romantic memories.

 - 1 Tbsp butter